 Regardless of where you work, whether it’s in front of your computer or in a steel factory, you are at risk of suffering from an unexpected injury.
-Some professions like construction have higher rates of injury, but the truth is that accidents are possible anywhere.
+Some professions like construction have higher rates of injury, but the truth is that slip and fall accidents are possible anywhere.

 If you do suffer from a serious injury while on the job, make sure you understand the workers’ compensation program available to meet your financial needs.
 You shouldn’t be responsible for the costs of your medical bills, lost wages, and other expenses caused by your injury!